top of page

 Common Values Guiding a Humanitarian Satellite Mission

 The most powerful shift in space technology today is not the sensors, the rockets, or the constellations.
 It is a shift in values.
 For decades, satellite imagery has been shaped by a simple assumption: those with the greatest resources control the view from space.
 Governments and a small number of commercial actors have determined what is seen, who sees it, and how that information is used.
-The technology advanced rapidly, but the power structure around it remained largely un

 Bill Greer